-These bacteria are passed from person-to-person through saliva (spit).
-You must be in close contact with an infected person's saliva in order for the bacteria to spread.
-Close contact includes activities such as kissing, sharing water bottles, sharing eating/drinking utensils or sharing cigarettes with someone who is infected; or being within 3-6 feet of someone who is infected and is coughing and sneezing.
+These bacteria are passed from person to person through saliva (spit).
+You must be in close contact with an infected person's saliva for the bacteria to spread.
+Close contact includes activities such as kissing, sharing water bottles, sharing eating/drinking utensils, sharing cigarettes, or being within 3-6 feet of someone who is infected and coughing and sneezing.